-What is a pathologist?
+What is a Pathologist?

-A pathologist is a physician trained in the medical specialty of pathology.
+A pathologist is a physician (a medical doctor) trained in the medical specialty of pathology.
 Pathology is the branch of medicine that deals with the diagnosis of disease and causes of death by means of laboratory examination of body fluids (clinical pathology) cell samples, (cytology) and tissues (anatomic pathology).
 The autopsy is the procedure utilized to study the dead.
 It is primarily a systematic external and internal examination for the purposes of diagnosing disease and determining the presence or absence of injury.

-What is a forensic pathologist?
+What is a Forensic Pathologist?